alyssaleanne98/Unit-3-project/README.md

 - Trello board: https://trello.com/b/zosxpcUf/ecommerce-store
 - Netlify: https://amazing-lily-47694b.netlify.app/
 - Heroku: https://group-3proj.herokuapp.com/product
-=======t

 ### Future Enhancements:

 - A cart that functions from the backend.
 - Addition of checkout features with the implementation of Stripe API.
 - Admin dashboard for creating, updating, editing and deleting products and managing users.
-- Adding Checkout Pages and components like User Detail card and a Buy Button.
+- Add additional features in the checkout page such as a user detail card and a functional buy button.
-- Add software engineer related advertisements as customization.
+- Add software engineer related advertisements for customization and personalization.
 - Implement a wider selection of products.
 - Improve the functionality of the navigation bar and provide more links for the user.